History of The Church of Jesus Christ of Latter-day Saints in Mesa

 The first members of The Church of Jesus Christ of Latter-day Saints in what is now Arizona marched with the Mormon Battalion in the winter of 1846.
 This was a group of men and women who had volunteered at the request of the U.S. government to prepare to fight in the Mexican-American War, although their journey ended up being a peaceful one.

-While their visit was brief and the group moved on, other members of the Church began arriving in the 1870s, sent from their homes in Utah by church leaders to explore and colonize the Arizona territory.
+More members of the Church began arriving in Arizona in the 1870s.
+They were sent from their homes in Utah by Church leaders to explore and colonize the Arizona territory.

 The settlement of Mesa began with the migration of two groups of Latter-day Saints.